airbytehq/airbyte/airbyte-integrations/bases/base-python/CDK-README.md

 #### The Incremental Stream

-If possible, developers should try to implement an Incremental Stream.
-An Incremental Stream takes advantage of the Airbyte Specification's `AirbyteStateMessage` to read only new data.
+If possible, developers should try to implement an incremental stream.
+An incremental stream takes advantage of the Airbyte Specification's `AirbyteStateMessage` to read only new data.
 This is suitable for any API that offers filter/group query parameters and/or has an ordered field in the response.
 Some common examples are resource-specific ids, timestamps, or enumerated types.
 Although the implementation is slightly more complex (not that much as we will soon see) - the resulting